 Another project I am working on for AerospaceNU at Northeastern University is a line cutter for disreefing circumferentially reefed parachutes.
 I designed the mechanics for our current version and have also performed car-mounted testing to validate the system.

 The purpose of the line cutter is to provide a light-weight reefing system that is not exposed to large shock loads when the parachute is deployed and during disreefing events.
 In contrast with the center shroud reduction reefing system which I have also developed, it carries a very small fraction of the overall drag force on the parachute.
 However, it requires that electronics be mounted directly to the parachute, which poses a potential risk for entanglement and various electronics challenges.
-We are in the process of extensive testing to validate the system, and it has executed five successful disreefing events in flight so far.
+We are in the process of extensive testing to validate the system, and the current version has executed over 10 disreefing events in flight so far, without any failures.

 The current mechanical apparatus uses a nichrome wire to melt through reefing lines that constrict the throat of the parachute.
 The main challenge with this strategy is that the nichrome wire must consistently press up against the line it is intended to cut, but it must not be loaded significantly by the tension in that line, because the nichrome is very thin.
 Currently we are using 28 awg wire to reduce power requirements for the electronics controlling the system.